Trolleybuses in Seattle: Future expansion

 In recent years, the Seattle Department of Transportation (SDOT) and King County Metro have presented proposals to expand trolleybus service throughout Seattle by building new wire.

 The largest project currently underway is along 23rd Avenue through the Central District.
 As part of a project to improve the arterial, SDOT is adding new, stronger streetlight poles that will be capable of supporting the weight of trolley wire.
 The new poles will enable the electrification of route 48, which runs on 23rd Avenue through the Central District and has two segments without wires totaling 1.7 mi, the rest shared with other existing trolleybus routes.
-In 2019, after a delay to the project, Metro indicated that the remaining work to convert route 48 to trolleybuses was planned to take place in 2021 and 2022, for opening in May 2023, but new delays were encountered subsequently, and by 2022 the projected date for the conversion of route 48 to trolleybuses had been pushed back to mid-2026.
+In 2019, after a delay to the project, Metro indicated that the remaining work to convert route 48 to trolleybuses was planned to take place in 2021 and 2022, for opening in May 2023, but new delays were encountered subsequently, and by 2025 the projected date for the conversion of route 48 to trolleybuses had been pushed back to 2032.

 The Move Seattle ballot measure approved by voters in November 2015 includes a planned expansion of the RapidRide system.
 Four of the seven future RapidRide corridors are proposed to use electric trolleybus technology, utilizing the existing network of trolley wire and in some cases expanding it: